pcw109550/write-up/2022/CODEGATE/Final/Look_It_Up/README.md

 $ solc Challenge.sol --asm
 ```

 $\beta = \gamma$ checked.
-Let's use this powerful condition to find the values of $n, f, t, s_{1}, s_{2} that pass `challenge3`.
+Let's use this powerful condition to find the argument values that pass `challenge3`.
 A python code with the same symantic was written and bruteforcing was conducted.
 At this time, $n = 3$ was set, and the values of other factors were set to one of $0, 1, and 2$.
 It was thought that $\beta = \gamma$ condition is so strong, there would be a solution even if the enumeration range was limited to this extent.
 We set the value of $\beta = \gamma$ to a random number.

 ```python
 import random